 Here are the times for June 6th in BST.

 We shall still not need the lights on in the morning, before we go to work or school, we may still need to have the lights on in the evening before we go to bed, but for less long than if we had not changed the clocks, that is, we have saved an hour of daylight, hence of course the term daylight saving.
 Daylight saving can save us energy!

 Daylight Saving works best in places where there is about eight hours of sunlight in the winter and sixteen hours in the summer - which happens to be exactly where Sam lives!
 Nearer the Equator there is much less difference between the length of the days between winter and summer so changing the clocks would have no point, further from the Equator the days are so much longer in the summer that the benefits would be much less.

 A hundred years ago Coal was King.
 Electricity was produced by coal-fired power stations, gas was made from coal, trains were pulled by steam locomotives, machinery in factories was powered by steam engines, both warships and cargo ships were steam-driven.

 In 1915 Britain was fighting The Great War with Germany (now called the First World War).
 Daylight Saving was introduced in Britain in April that year because anything at all that might save coal and so help the British War Effort was considered worth doing.

-Some other countries introduced Daylight Saving soon afterwards, but our life-styles and the way we produce and use electricity and other forms of energy have changed so much over the past hundred years that today Daylight Saving makes very little difference to most people’s energy bills and so most countries that once used it no longer do so.
-Surveys in Britain show that most people would like to see it abolished.
+Some other countries introduced Daylight Saving soon afterwards, but our life-styles and the way we produce and use electricity and other forms of energy have changed so much over the past hundred years that today Daylight Saving makes very little difference to the amount of energy that most people use and so most countries that once used it no longer do so.
+Surveys in Britain show that most people would not be bothered if it were abolished.